aspose-total/Aspose.Total-Products/total/en/java/conversion/doc-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to XLTX via Java or Online App" h2="On Premise Java API to convert DOC to XLTX without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can converting DOC to XLTX via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTX.
+Converting a DOC file to XLTX can be easily done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides a wide range of features for document manipulation and conversion.
+It includes Aspose.Words for Java, a feature-rich document manipulation API, and Aspose.Cells for Java, a powerful spreadsheet manipulation API.

+The process of converting a DOC file to XLTX involves two steps.
+First, you need to use Aspose.Words for Java to export the DOC file to HTML.
+This can be done by simply loading the DOC file into the API and then calling the save method with the HTML format as the output.

+Once the DOC file has been converted to HTML, you can use Aspose.Cells for Java to convert the HTML file to XLTX.
+This can be done by loading the HTML file into the API and then calling the save method with the XLTX format as the output.

+Overall, Aspose.Total for Java makes it easy to convert a DOC file to XLTX.
+By using the powerful features of Aspose.Words for Java and Aspose.Cells for Java, you can quickly and easily convert a DOC file to XLTX in just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}